 University Hearing Board: A board comprised of up to three University community members who are trained and authorized to weigh the information presented in a University hearing to determine an appropriate outcome.
 A typical board will include an employee and students.
-A sexual misconduct board includes three University employees and/or graduate students.
+A sexual misconduct board includes three University employees and/or graduate students or other Pennsylvania State System Employees.